geograph-project/geograph-project/README.txt

 A) Introduction
 -----------------------------------------------------------------------

 This is a basic implementation of Geograph Website code.
-It doesn't contain any real functions, just enough code to test the backend services
+It's not a proper user-facing website, just enough code to test the backend services.
+We use this internaly to test our servers are capable of running the real Geograph website.

+Note: deliberately implemented using PHP5 functions (like mysql_*) and using standaed POSIX filesystem - so it runs on the current servers.

+... later on, will 'upgrade' this to support PHP7, and probably a Amazon S3 implementation (for files hosting).
+Doing as a standalone step, as will mimick and upgrade will need to do to the real website.

 B) Requirements
 -----------------------------------------------------------------------

-* Apache with PHP/5.6
+* Apache Webserver
   * ideally: separate file hosting infrastructure
+* PHP/5.6 (as apache module
+  * PHP Extensions: ereg pcre zlib bz2 iconv mbstring session posix apache2handler gd exif json memcache mysql mysqli mhash apc curl
 * Mysql 5+
 * Manticore, 2.6+
 * Redis